wing5wong/artisan-whs-static/source/_news/2019-10-31_awesome-night-for-whs-at-the-wss-sports-awards-2019.md

 Both Guest speakers were ex students of WHS that have gone on to represent NZ in their sports - Max Brown (Sprint Kayaking) and Sosoli Talawadua (Black Ferns Rugby)

-**Absolutely outstanding achievements by EVERYONE nominated from WHS .......woohoo!!!** 💛💚
+**Absolutely outstanding achievements by EVERYONE nominated from WHS ....woohoo!!!** 💛💚